Blog

 Processing Times No fixed timeline.
 Can vary from 2 months to 6+ months, depending on consulate workload and appointment availability.

-While the official criteria provide a baseline, the real application process is often shaped by local consular practices.
+Local consular practices often shape the real application process, while the official criteria provide a baseline.
+The visa application process is often shaped by local consular practices.

-Two applicants with identical profiles may face completely different document requests, timelines, and even interpretations of “viable” depending on where they apply.
+Two applicants with identical profiles may face entirely different document requests, timelines, and even interpretations of “viable” depending on where they apply.

 Understanding both perspectives, legal and practical, is key to preparing a strong, delay-proof submission.